Kalulis

 A sketch of Alfred Wallace, a kalulis used by Tim Severin.

 Kalulis is a type of traditional boat from eastern Indonesia.
-It is mainly built in Kei islands, Southeast direction from Seram.
-It is mainly used for interinsular transport, but they are unsuitable for long haul voyages between Moluccas, Sulawesi, and Java.
+It is mainly built in Kei islands, Southeast from Seram.
+It is mainly used for interinsular transport, and they are unsuitable for long haul voyages between Moluccas, Sulawesi, and Java.
 It is also known as perahu kalulis, ang kalulis, kalulus, and kulis.

 Description

-These boats is fairly shallow and beamy, and rigged with tanja rig on 1 or 2 masts, presumably in tripod mast.
-It is steered using double lateral rudders, and having a deckhouse.
+The Kalulis is fairly shallow and beamy, and rigged with tanja rig on 1 or 2 masts, presumably in tripod mast.
+It is steered using double lateral rudders, and has a deckhouse.
 These boats are internally dowelled and contain lugs on all the planks.
-In the past, they are lashed together using fiber through carved lugs on the plank interior, but this technique has been disappeared in Kei islands during 1940s.
+In the past, they were lashed together using fiber through carved lugs on the plank interior, but this technique disappeared in Kei islands during 1940s.
 They are between 4.5 and 14 m in length, with beam-to-length ratio varied between 1:2.33 to 1:3.
 The average depth of 5.25–7.5 m long kalulis was 1.3 m.